admin@noxenstudio.com Notion Certified Partner

 Build an automation and move on.

 Rules, triggers, formulas, webhooks.
 No model needed: an automation built with Relay.app, n8n or Make can do the work.
-And now, even a Notion Worker could be a better option.

 → VERDICT: AUTOMATION